org-arl/fjage/src/sphinx/shell.rst

 The commands in the shell are executed in the context of the `ShellAgent` (e.g. messages send are send using this agent).
 Any messages received by the `ShellAgent` are simply displayed.

-.. tip:: If you wish to add your own closures or variables, you can do so by customizing the initialization script.
-The default `etc/fjageshrc.groovy` script executes a `etc/fjageshrc-local.groovy` script if available.
-This is a good place to put your customizations.
+.. tip:: If you wish to add your own closures or variables, you can do so by customizing initialization script.
+Initialization scripts can be added to the `ShellAgent` using the `addInitrc` method.

 Remote shell over TCP/IP
 ------------------------